takkyu2/purely-functional-data-structures/README.md

 # Immutable-Data-Structures
 Yet another implementation of the immutable data structures in Okasaki's textbook, "Purely Functional Data Structures", in C++.

+## Disclaimer
+The code is at a **very** early stage.
+There should be bugs, rough edges, and so on.

+In Chapter 10 and 11, we need a polymorphic recursion.
+Although the static typing system of C++ forbids a proliferation of infinite number of types at compile time (i.e., a genuine polymorphic recursion), we can introduce the auxiliary cutoff for the number of the recursions with constexpr-if.
+I will use this pseudo "polymorphic recursion".
+If the depth of the recursion exceeds the cutoff, the runtime exception is thrown.

 ## List of data structures

 ### Chapter 2